Cristero War: Protests and radicalization

 In response to the measures, Catholic organizations began to intensify their resistance.
 The most important Catholic group was the National League for the Defense of Religious Liberty, founded in 1924, which was joined by the Mexican Association of Catholic Youth, founded in 1913, and the Popular Union, a Catholic political party founded the previous year.

 Later in 1926, Calles intensified tensions against the clergy by ordering all local churches in and around Jalisco to be bolted shut.
 The places of worship remained shut for two years.
 On 14 July, Catholic bishops endorsed plans for an economic boycott against the government, which was particularly effective in west-central Mexico (the states of Jalisco, Michoacán, Guanajuato, Aguascalientes, and Zacatecas).
-Other states that saw minor uprising were the following Oaxaca, Colima, Sonora, and Nayarit.
+Other states that saw minor uprising were Oaxaca, Colima, Sonora, and Nayarit.
 Catholics in those areas stopped attending movies and plays and using public transportation, and Catholic teachers stopped teaching in secular schools.

 Suspects affiliated with the National League for the Defense of Religious Liberty at the police inspection.